funkybooboo/Vidly/README.md

 The Vidly Video Store Management App is designed to assist employees working behind the counter of a video store in managing their inventory, customers, rentals, and more.

+## Dependencies

+You will need to install MongoDB

 ## Getting Started

 To run the app, follow these steps: